bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="#slidedownbox.click function #box.slideDown('2000')." />

-The other ones look very similar as you can imagine.
+<p>The other ones look very similar as you can imagine.
 We&apos;ve got
 <b>slideupbox</b>, we&apos;ve got <b>slidedownbox</b>, and we&apos;ve got <b>slide
 toggle</b> and they all work very similarly.
 I can actually copy that, paste it, and I recommend you type it actually, but for expedience sake, I&apos;m going to just copy and paste it and change this to slidedownbox.
 This is going to be <b>SlideDown</b> and I can choose an amount of time.
 We&apos;re going to do two seconds, something like that.
-We have a longer time.
+We have a longer time.</p>

-Now, when you&apos;re working with animation, one thing to be aware of is that, there is such a thing as <b>easing</b>.
+<p>Now, when you&apos;re working with animation, one thing to be aware of is
+that, there is such a thing as <b>easing</b>.
 An animation can run and it will run for the period of time.
 This animation will run over two seconds, but it can run the exact same amount over those two seconds,